Authorities say over 100,000 at pro-Palestinian protests which forced early end to Spanish Vuelta

 The Grand Tour event turned into a diplomatic battleground and was largely disrupted by protesters against Israel Premier Tech, which earlier in the race removed the team name from its uniforms.

-Israel Premier Tech rider Matthew Riccitello finished fifth overall and ended with the white jersey for best youngest finisher overall.
+Israel Premier Tech rider Matthew Riccitello placed fifth overall and ended with the white jersey for best youngest finisher overall.

 Spanish Prime Minister Pedro Sánchez joined Ireland and Norway in recognizing a Palestinian state last year, and Spain became the first European country to ask a U.N. court for permission to join South Africa’s case accusing Israel of genocide.
 Before the protests on Sunday, he called for respect for the athletes but expressed his admiration for those mobilizing for such causes.